Adibla/ares/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Ares is a tool that you can use to release migration scripts into your MongoDB or Mysql instance.
+Ares allows you to release migration scripts to your MongoDB or Mysql instance.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>